silnrsi/font-nokyung/documentation/source/productsite.md

 The New Tai Lue script is used by approximately 300,000 people who speak the [Xishuangbanna Dai](https://www.ethnologue.com/language/khb) language in Yunnan, China.
 It is a simplification of the Tai Tham (Old Tai Lue) script as used for this language for hundreds of years.

 For a different style of New Tai Lue script, see SIL’s [Dai Banna SIL](https://software.sil.org/daibanna) fonts.

-### Rendering

-Some applications might disable kerning by default.

 <h2 id="downloads">Downloads</h2>